Primary operations in differential cohomology: Formulation of primary operations in differential cohomology

 assigns to every smooth manifold $X$ (embedded in stacks via the sheaf of smooth plots $C^{\infty}(-,X)$) the differential cohomology group $\widehat{H}^{n+1}(X;\ZZ)$.
 This follows almost immediately from the presentation of ordinary differential cohomology as Deligne cohomology, along with the Dold-Kan correspondence \cite{FSSt} \cite{Urs}.
 The unrefinement morphism $I:{\rm id}\to {\bf \Pi}$ then induces a natural transformation

 We can equivalently write this map as a map

 which is the familiar ``integration map" which relates differential cohomology to its underlying cohomology theory.

 We will frequently need to use representability in our calculations and indeed we are able to pass from the stacks to underlying theories somewhat seamlessly.
 For this reason, we remind the reader of the various theories that are represented by the stacks in the refined diamond diagram \eqref{stackdiamond} (see \cite{FSS1} \cite{FSS2} \cite{E8} \cite{Urs} for details).
+Below we use the notation $\map(-,-)$ for the derived simplicial hom.

 \begin{itemize} \item The stack $\BB^{n+1}\ZZ$ represents ordinary integral cohomology in degree $n+1$.
 That is, we have a natural isomorphism

 \item The stack $\flat \BB^n U(1)$ represents cohomology with $U(1)$-coefficients: